Relationships: We Learned It From Our Parents

 Intimacy

-One Redditor replied, “Keep the romance alive.
+One person replied, “Keep the romance alive.
 They go on dates several times a month.”

 A user responded, “Having children doesn’t fix the issues in a relationship.”